The Assembly Advantage: Why Bike-in-a-Box Fails | VoltRush USA

 The cause: Charged from 5% to 100% every cycle (worst possible protocol).
 Battery aged 12 months worth of damage in 2 months.

-Cost to fix: $1,400 new battery (not covered by DIY void warranty).
+Cost to fix: $1,400 new battery (harder to document after DIY assembly).

 Case Study #3: The "Rubbing Brake"